todejong/Deep-Operator-Neural-Network-Model-Predictive-Control/README.md

 jupyter notebook
 ```

-4. Open and run either:
+4. Open and run all code blocks from top to bottom for either:
    - `DeepONet_simulation.ipynb` for standard DeepONet architecture
    - `MS_DeepONet_simulation.ipynb` for the MS-DeepONet architecture